Skip to content

 What age-gender-bow type categories will be available at SCAYT shoots?

+For the purposes of calculating the SCAYT standings, the age-gender-bow type categories adopted by ArcheryGB will be used.
 That means age groups will be U-21, U-18, U-16, U-15, U-14 and U-12 where U denotes under.
 Please note that the ‘year of birth’ method, as recently adopted by ArcheryGB, will be used to assess an archer’s correct age group.
 For more information on that, see here.
 Genders will be women and men.
 Bow types will be Olympic Recurve, Recurve Barebow, Compound and Longbow.

 What if archers “shoot down” or “shoot up” from the AGB minimum recommended competition rounds?

 The Archery GB document linked to in the question above lists the minimum recommended competition rounds for each age group.
-Where an archer shoots a round which involves shorter distances than the recommended round (often referred to as “shooting down”) they will not be eligible for a tour event score for that shoot.
+Where an archer chooses to shoot a round which involves shorter distances than the recommended round (often referred to as “shooting down”) they will not be eligible for a tour event score for that shoot.
 Shooting down remains a great way for archers to both gain experience of competitive shooting and work their way up to shooting longer distances.
 But trying to add those rounds to the Tour Points in a fair way would simply introduce too much complexity to the scoring system.

 What if an archer chooses to “shoot up” – ie. shoot a round with longer distances than recommended for their age group?
 In such a case, the archer will receive an event score on the basis of the outcome in the category they have chosen to shoot in: one point for participating, two points for coming second or third, or three points for winning the category.
 Hence if an archer chooses to shoot up and wins the higher category, they gain they same 3 point event score as they would have achieved had they won the category shooting their recommended round.
 This procedure reflects that adjusting event scores if archers choose to shoot up would (like adjusting for shooting down) create too much complexity for the scoring system.